 He chairs the board of the Public Television Major Market Group, is a member of the boards of PRI (Public Radio International), National Public Media, American Documentary/POV, MassChallenge and Project Healthy Children, and is an elected member of the American Academy of Arts and Sciences.
 He holds a BA from Columbia University and an MBA from Stanford University.

 Ben Godley, CEO

-Ben Godley is currently the CEO of CDP, the fundraising collaborative he helped create and has overseen since its inception in 2011.
+Ben Godley is currently the CEO of CDP, the fundraising collaborative he helped create and has overseen since its inception.
 Previously, Godley was the Chief Operating Officer of WGBH and President of WGBH Business Services.

 During his 10 years as COO of WGBH, Godley was responsible for business strategy, financial, and day-to-day operational management of the $240m, 900 employee educational non-profit.
 He oversaw the legal and business affairs, finance, development, technology, accessible media services, marketing, and human resources functions.
 Under his leadership, WGBH increased its operating revenue and endowment to record levels, advanced fiscal management practices, improved administrative systems, enhanced WGBH’s local content and services, and created new business models to strengthen the public media system.
 Godley oversaw WGBH’s New England-wide television, radio and web services and led the investment and significant expansion of their local newsroom and broadcast services.